trancio/vCardGenerator/README.md

 **Example 3**

 A more realistic example.
-Converts a example3.csv file to a vCard file.
+Converts an example3.csv file to a vCard file.